aldmarj/Mald-WebApp/docs/k8s/README.md

 ### Explanation
 #### Instance types

-To avoid all the Pod scheduling issues I had and my cluster dying, avoiding Google's `f1-micro` instance type like the plague worked wonders.
+To avoid all the Pod scheduling issues I had with my cluster dying, avoiding Google's `f1-micro` instance type like the plague worked wonders.

 These machines only have 0.6GB of RAM each, and can only use 0.2 vCPU (these vCPUs are shared amongst other customers).
-Whenever I managed to get a deployment working, the app was only healthy for about 1 minute before either an Out Of Memory exception occurred, or none of the `f1-micro` nodes were ready due to lack of available CPU cycles.
+Whenever I managed to get a deployment working, the app was only healthy for about 1 minute before either an Out Of Memory exception occurred in all Pod replicas, or none of the `f1-micro` nodes were ready due to lack of available CPU cycles.

 When initially creating the cluster through the Google Cloud Platform, I had to specify a minimum of 3 nodes.